Aashi24/shreyakr-portfolio/final_project_part_3_4_shreya.md

 The critiques I received helped me identify errors in my visualizations that I had grown blind to, for example,

-BLATANT ERROR THAT I MISSED:
+**BLATANT ERROR THAT I MISSED:**

 ![seabird](seabird.png)

+In no way was this pie chart depicting 56 & 44%!

-THE CORRECTED VERSION:
+**THE CORRECTED VERSION:**

 ![bird](bird.png)

+The in-class critiques were particularly useful because of the quality of feedback I received.
+My classmates had great suggestions that I incorporated into my final deliverable.
+If there is just one thing that I could take back from this course, it would be the importance of seeking feedback on our initial drafts.

+In the past, I would directly dive into creating PowerPoints and content without thinking it through.
+Storyboarding and wire framing allowed me to identify

-I used Microsoft PowerPoint to create all my custom images, infographics and charts except for one which I created using Tableau.
+Further, I used Microsoft PowerPoint to create all my custom images, infographics and charts except for one which I created using Tableau.

 **Here are the ones I created on PowerPoint:**